Challenging a Domestic Contract – Are its Terms Still Valid Pending Trial?

 Yes.
 In a case called Balsmeier v.
 Balsmeier, the court stated that there is a legal presumption that the marriage contract executed between a couple is valid.
 So if one of them asks the court to set it aside, and requests interim support until the rest of their issues can be determined later at trial, then the court should normally order that support in keeping with what the parties agreed to in the contract.
 In other words, the court should be reluctant to order interim relief that contradicts what the parties themselves agreed to in the signed contract.

-Question 2: Can a couple add a provision to domestic contract that effectively ousts a court’s authority to change or set aside other provisions that relate to support?
+Question 2: Can a couple add a provision to a domestic contract that effectively ousts a court’s authority to change or set aside other provisions that relate to support?

-No. If a domestic contract includes a provision for support, or a waiver of a right to support, then the court can freely set it aside and make its own support determination – even though the contract itself contains an express provision trying to preclude the court’s power to do so under the Family Law Act (FLA).
+No. If a domestic contract includes a provision for support or a waiver of a right to support, then the court can freely set it aside and make its own support determination – even though the contract itself contains an express provision trying to preclude the court’s power to do so under the Family Law Act (FLA).
 There are three situations in which a court can do this:

 - Where the provision for support, or the waiver of the support right, results in unconscionable circumstances,